Bonham Carter family

-The Bonham-Carter family is a British family that has included several prominent people active in various spheres in the United Kingdom.
+The Bonham Carter family is a British family that has included several prominent people active in various spheres in the United Kingdom.

 Antecedents

-The Bonham-Carter family are the descendants of John Bonham-Carter (1788–1838), who was the first to use the double-barrelled surname.
+The Bonham Carter family are the descendants of John Bonham Carter (1788–1838) and Joanna Maria Smith (1791–1884).

 He was the son of Sir John Carter (born before 20 December 1741 – 18 May 1808, sometime Mayor of Portsmouth, himself a son of John Carter, a merchant).
 He assumed the additional surname Bonham by Royal Licence when he inherited the estates of his cousin Thomas Bonham.
-Most of the Bonham-Carters have belonged to Unitarian churches.
+Most of the Bonham Carters have belonged to Unitarian churches.

-The first to use the name, John Bonham-Carter (1788–1838), was a British Member of Parliament and barrister.
+The first to use the double-barrelled name, John Bonham Carter (1788–1838), was a British Member of Parliament and barrister.
 His wife Joanna Maria Smith was the daughter of William Smith, the abolitionist MP; her sister Frances was the mother of Florence Nightingale, and her brother Benjamin was the father of Barbara Bodichon and Benjamin Leigh Smith.